-With long term structural factors supporting growth, renewed impetus from PMJAY and government focus shifting onto healthcare sector, the healthcare delivery market in India is expected to grow at 10-12% compounded annual growth rate (CAGR) and reach Rs 8.6 trillion in fiscal 2027.
+With long term structural factors supporting growth, renewed impetus from PMJAY and government focus shifting onto healthcare sector, the healthcare delivery market is expected to grow at ~11.3% compounded annual growth rate (CAGR) and reach Rs 8.6 trillion in fiscal 2027.

 From fiscal 2018 to fiscal 2022, major hospital chains have added supply (~2-3% of their incremental supply during the period).
-The supply was largely affected during the covid period as from fiscal 2020 to fiscal 2022, major hospital chains supply was declined by ~1-2%.
+The supply was largely affected during the Covid period as from fiscal 2020 to fiscal 2022, major hospital chains supply declined by ~1-2%.
+The government had also converted many hospitals into full time Covid-19 treatment centres during this time.
 The government is also expected to augment this via the Ayushman Bharat scheme which aims to create 1,50,000 Health and Wellness centers (~1,54,338 HWC's created till Dec 2022) for strengthening primary & secondary infrastructure in the country.
 The other contributors to the demand are more structural in nature, like, increase in lifestyle-related ailments, increasing medical tourism, rising incomes and changing demography.

 In India, healthcare services are provided by the government and private players, and these entities provide both IPD and OPD services.
 However, the provision of healthcare services in India is skewed towards the private players (both for IPD and OPD).
 This is mainly due to the lack of healthcare spending by the government and high burden on the existing state health infrastructure.
-The share of treatments (in value terms) by the private players is expected to increase from 60% in fiscal 2018 to nearly 70% in fiscal 2027, the share only witnessing a slight dip in fiscal 2021.
+The share of treatments (in value terms) by the private players is expected to increase from 62% in fiscal 2017 to nearly 73% in fiscal 2027, the share only witnessing a slight dip in fiscal 2021.
 The skew is more towards the private players owing to the expansion plans of private players being centered on it, further buttressed by increasing reliance on private facilities till government infrastructure is properly put in place.